RobinKwong/contemporarynarratives/pages/portfolio.md

 To accompany and build on the reporting in the article, Coney created [a digital storytelling tool](https://www.youhavefoundconey.net/bureaulocal/) to help people document their perspective and circumstances.
 We hope this might form the beginning of a self-sustaining community, and for individuals and the families of those who receive assistance, who believe they’re invisible, to feel acknowledged.

 ![](/assets/img/ConeyTBIJ/coneytool.png)

+At the conclusion of the project, Dr Glenda Cooper wrote a full research report on HOME/CARE.
+That report is available as [a downloadable PDF here.](/assets/home_care/pdf)

 ### 2018 pilot project with the Financial Times, People's Palace Projects and the Battersea Arts Centre